Kitware/CMake/Help/command/install.rst

       Exclude the matched file or directory from installation.

     ``PERMISSIONS <permission>...``
-      Ovrerride the permissions setting for the matched file or directory.
+      Override the permissions setting for the matched file or directory.

     For example, the code